bialak/dog-slider/README.md

 <img width="1010" alt="Screenshot 2024-10-22 at 23 49 36" src="https://github.com/user-attachments/assets/593b1e09-2f8f-44be-80b1-f0f217abf81c">

-This slider is just baner withe the dogs :D .
+This slider is just baner with dogs :D .
 In one photo is my dog.
-If you like animals like me you can look at this project on your local repository.
+If you like animals, like me, you can look at this project on your local repository.